Understanding the Value of Competitive Match Pressure

 Statement #3) For the strokes I have, I win fewer matches than I should.
 (70%)

-So, how do we get players to play more matches in this culture that is often opposed to competitiveness?
-For years I have struggled with how to teach my players (and their parents) that a healthy tennis regimen will include training in the following four areas:
+For years, I have struggled with how to teach my players (and their parents) that a healthy tennis regimen will include training in all of the following four areas:

 1) Technique